NextronSystems/asgard-manual/usage/known-issues.rst

 Copy your THOR
 Flags and disable the scheduled group scan.
-You can now recreate the scheduled group scan with the exact settings (and ASGARD) with identical settings.
-Afterwards you can activate the scheduled group scan again, this time no warnings will appear.
+You can now recreate the scheduled group scan with the exact settings and your target ASGARD.
+Afterwards, you can activate the scheduled group scan again, this time no warnings will appear.
-From this point onwards, any changes to your IOCs/IOC Rulesets within your Master ASGARD, will also be reflected on the ASGARD which received the new scheduled group scan.
+From this point onwards, any changes to your IOCs and IOC Rulesets within your Master ASGARD will also be reflected on the ASGARD from your new scheduled group scan.

-Repeat this step for any scheduled group scans which give you a warning in your Master ASGARD.
+Repeat this step for any scheduled group scans which show in the warning message of your Master ASGARD.
 Newly created scheduled group scans do not have this bug.

 AMC#012: Missing asgard2-agent.yaml
 -----------------------------------